Courtyard service robot

 Wan_图生图_根据附件,生成一张一模一样的割草机图.png

-Traditional lawn mowing robots rely on a single satellite system.
-In scenarios such as house shading and tree shade, they are prone to positioning drift, resulting in missed mowing, path repetition or crossing boundaries.
-Especially in complex terrains (such as slopes and flower beds), the failure rate of mapping is high.
-Huayun Space-Time has launched the HY-SA100-9R high-precision GNSS smart antenna, forming an integrated solution of "module + antenna + service".
+raditional lawn mowing robots rely on a single satellite system.
+They are prone to positioning drift in scenarios such as building shelter and tree shade, resulting in missed mowing, repeated paths or boundary crossing.
+Especially in complex terrains such as slopes and flower beds, the mapping failure rate is high.
+Huayuen has launched the HY‑SA100‑9R high‑precision GNSS smart antenna, forming an integrated solution of "module + antenna + service".

 Solution Products